fermion-app/docs/docs/getting-started/what-is-fermion.md

+# What is the fermion platform all about?

 Setting up your online courses can be a hefty task, your mind is already running through a truckload of questions.

 > “Which platform should I trust?“